Please reach us at theplanthabitinc@gmail.com if you cannot find an answer to your question.

 If the white substance looks fuzzy instead of chalky, it may be mold rather than mineral buildup.
 If you’re unsure, feel free to reach out with a photo!

-If you have climbing plants like Monstera, Pothos, or Philodendron and you want those big leaves we all adore—yes!
-Moss poles help them grow bigger, mature leaves and strong aerial roots.
+If you have climbing plants like Monstera, Pothos, or Philodendron and you want those big leaves we all adore, moss poles can help cut down the time it takes!
+Moss poles help them grow bigger, more mature leaves and strong aerial roots.
 When paired with LECA, moss poles provide support without overwatering terrestrial roots.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.